ministryofjustice/security-guidance/intranet/overseas-travel.md

 #Overseas travel

-**If you are going on a work trip or holiday overseas and you need to take your MoJ IT devices, you must remain vigilant especially when visiting high risk countries.**
+**If you are going on a work trip or holiday overseas and you need to take your Ministry of Justice (MoJ) IT devices, you must remain vigilant especially when visiting high risk countries.**

 As a government worker with access to sensitive information, you are at risk from espionage, intellectual property theft and a range of other threats from hostile third parties as well as foreign intelligence services.
 These risks can increase when you are overseas, as detailed in the [Overseas Travel Guide](/documents/2020/03/overseas-travel-guide.docx).